Israel–Pakistan relations: Background

 "Every man and woman of the Muslim world will die before Jewry seizes Jerusalem.
 I hope the Jews will not succeed in their nefarious designs and I wish Britain and America should keep their hand off and then I will see how the Jews conquer Jerusalem.
 The Jews, over half a million, have already been accommodated in Jerusalem against the wishes of the people.
 May I know which other country has accommodated them?
 If domination and exploitation are carried now, there will be no peace and end of wars."

 History

 Following the Israeli Declaration of Independence in May 1948, David Ben-Gurion attempted to contact Muhammad Ali Jinnah via a telegram to establish diplomatic ties, but received no particular response.
-By 1949, Israel's Foreign Ministry believed that it was possible to open an Israeli legation in the Karachi Federal Capital Territory of Pakistan, or to begin conducting trade openly.
-Initial contact between Pakistani diplomats in London and representatives of Israel along with various Jewish organizations was made in early 1950.
-The Pakistani government was asked to issue passage permits to India for a few hundred Jews who wished to leave Afghanistan and emigrate to Israel.
-The government rejected the request and the Afghan Jews left through Iran.

-In 1952, Pakistani foreign minister Muhammad Zafarullah Khan promoted hardline state policies against Israel, and advocated for Pakistan's unwavering support for the Palestinians in the Arab–Israeli conflict.
+In 1952, Pakistani foreign minister Muhammad Zafarullah Khan promoted hardline state policies against Israel, and advocated for Pakistan's unwavering support for the Arabs in the Arab–Israeli conflict.
 Thus, Khan's policy laid the groundwork for Pakistan's strategic ties with the Arab world.